jenschlot/IBM-Bluemix-DevOps-Documentation/reference/git/index.md

 Upgrade your version of Git.
 If you cannot upgrade Git, try these steps.

-1. Add your repository again but place your Jazz ID in the repository URL. https://your_Jazz_ID@hub.jazz.net/Jazz_ID/project_name
+1. Add your repository again but place your Jazz ID in the repository URL.
+For example: https://your_Jazz_ID@hub.jazz.net/Jazz_ID/project_name

 [1]: https://hub.jazz.net/tutorials/clients#installing_git